MuhammadHassanBashir/Jenkins-pipeline-backup/README.md

 # Jenkins-pipeline-backup

-I need to create backups for jenkins pipeline for securing jenkins server for any mishaps.
-My jenkins server is running in gcp vm.
-So what i did, i created a snapshot schedule in gcp and attached this snap schedule with jenkins vm disk. the snap scheduler will run on every day at 5am and will take the jenkins server disk snapshot and save it to gcp snapshot section.
+I need to create backups for my Jenkins pipeline to secure the Jenkins server against any potential mishaps.
+My Jenkins server is running on a GCP VM, so I created a snapshot schedule in GCP and attached it to the Jenkins VM disk.
+The snapshot scheduler will run daily at 5 AM, taking a snapshot of the Jenkins server disk and saving it to the GCP Snapshots section

 ## Steps to Attach a Snapshot Schedule to the Jenkins Server Disk